 Many roommates enter into their living situation with high hopes and positive expectations.
 Especially when roommates are also friends, they believe everything will go smoothly and that all they need is "an understanding" between them.
 But people may change, circumstances may change, and best friends do not always make the best roommates.
-It is wise to treat the mechanics of sharing a household as a business relationship in order to protect the personal relationship.
+It is wise to treat sharing a household as a business relationship in order to protect personal relationships.

 The suggestions below are not legal requirements but should help establish guidelines for problem-solving and peaceful co-existence.